Back to Everyday accounts

 We can’t distribute funds to different beneficiaries’ accounts – we’ll only pay one lump sum amount to a nominated account.

-Keeping the deceased’s estate going
+Keeping the person’s estate going

-• They’ll need to open a new ‘Estate of’ account.
-This is a non-personal account run by the solicitor/administrator/executor of the estate.
+• they’ll need to open a new ‘Estate of’ account – this is a non-personal account run by the solicitor/administrator/executor of the estate

-• If there’s more than one solicitor/administrator/executor, they all need to sign the account operating authority.
+• if there’s more than one solicitor/administrator/executor, they all need to sign the Account Operating Authority.

-For anything else, such as a home loan, we’ll work with the solicitor/administrator/executor to settle these since each case is different.
+For anything else, such as a home loan, we’ll work with the solicitor/administrator/executor to settle these, since each case is different.

 Insolvent estates